Continuity of the spatial gradient of weak solutions to very singular parabolic equations involving the one-Laplacian: Acknowledgments

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-The author is partly supported by the Japan Society for the Promotion of Science through JSPS KAKENHI Grant Number 22KJ0861, during the preparation of the paper.
 The author gratefully acknowledges Prof. Yoshikazu Giga for his valuable comments on mathematical models for Bingham fluids and crystal surfaces.
+The author also would like to thank the reviewers for their valuable suggestions.